-Early consideration of transplant should be emphasized for patients with PAH, as referral of patients at the onset of clinical deterioration may not provide enough time to complete the evaluation and to obtain a suitable donor organ.275 This issue is of particular importance in countries which utilize a lung allocation score because it does not fully capture the waitlist mortality for individuals with PAH.276-280 Notably in allocation systems that use a high priority allocation for patients with PAH who are at imminent risk of death, improved waitlist survival and an increased rate of transplant has been observed.281
+Early consideration of transplant should be emphasized for patients with PAH, as referral of patients at the onset of clinical deterioration may not provide enough time to complete the evaluation and to obtain a suitable donor organ.
+This issue is of particular importance in countries which utilize a lung allocation score because it does not fully capture the waitlist mortality for individuals with PAH.
+Notably in allocation systems that use a high priority allocation for patients with PAH who are at imminent risk of death, improved waitlist survival and an increased rate of transplant has been observed.
+Reference of the survival and an increased rate of transplant has been observed.